keithjgrant/slidebox/README.md

     Your content here!
 </slidebox>```

+All attributes are optional.

-The "speed" attribute is optional.
-Default value is 25.
+**speed** -- Default value is 25.

-The "content-width" attribute may be specified in any px, em, or any other standard CSS unit.
-Alternately, you may specify the width of the inner content in your stylesheet by applying a width rule to the either the "slidebox-content" class or another class specified with the "content-class" attribute.
+**content-width** -- Width of the *inner* content.
+May be specified in px, em, or any other standard CSS unit Alternately, you may specify the width in your stylesheet by selecting either the "slidebox-content" class or another class specified with the "content-class" attribute.

-Space-seperated class names specified via the "content-class" attribute will also be given to the inner content.
+**content-class** -- Space-seperated class names to be applied to the *inner* content div.